 The Shake Weight has nothing on a saw-on-a-stick workout.
 It’s a shoulder burner.

 As of this weekend, all of our poles are in.
 After they string the wires next week, we’ll wait for the evening cool to set in around 8 and go over to install the power box assembly.
 After a final inspection by Power Guy, the switch will be flipped.
-We’ll be powered up and ready for more next steps: pole-barn installation, dome-layout finalization, and decisions about foundation materials, general contractors, septic, well, and geothermal HVAC.
+We’ll be powered up and ready for more next steps: pole-barn installation, dome-layout finalization, and decisions about foundation materials, general contractors, septic, well, maybe geothermal HVAC (depending on price).

 Maybe we’ll go off-grid when technology and our philosophies evolve.
 For now, going on-grid has been a ton of work and a major milestone for Freestone, as we enter month #8 of this electrifying homestead adventure.